PDE-READ: Human-readable Partial Differential Equation Discovery using Deep Learning: Introduction

 $~$

 Neural networks are a natural tool for PDE discovery.
-In his landmark paper \cite{pinkus1999approximation}, Allan Pinkus showed that the set of neural networks with continuous, but non-polynomial, activation functions are dense in the set of compactly supported continuous functions from $\mathbb{R}^n$ to $\mathbb{R}^m$.
-Today, this result is referred to as the \emph{universal approximation property}.
-Since the continuous functions with compact support are dense in $L^p$, the set of neural networks must be dense in $L^p$ as well.
+In the landmark paper, Leshno et al. \cite{leshno1993multilayer} showed that for a given non-polynomial activation function, $\sigma$, the set of neural networks with that activation function are dense in the set of compactly supported continuous functions from $\mathbb{R}^n$ to $\mathbb{R}^m$.
+Today, this result is known as the \emph{universal approximation property}.
+Since the continuous functions with compact support are dense in $L^p$, the set of neural networks must also be dense in $L^p$ \cite{pinkus1999approximation}.
 Since both classical and weak form PDE solutions live in $L^p$, the universal approximation property suggests neural networks can approximate the solution of any well-posed PDE.

 $~$